brochington/Akkad/docs/getting_started.md

 Materials allow us to place things onto 3D object.
 Think of it like painting or adding a sticker to our object, though they can be pretty darn powerful.
 The white opaque sides of the Box are the default for Babylon.

-A explanation as to what systems are coming, but for know think of them as modifiers to components like our `Box`.
+An explanation as to what systems are is coming soon, but for know think of them as modifiers to components like our `Box`.

 When we add the Material and Color system to our `Box`, our application looks like this: